xavierbarber/MIDS/README_proposal.md

   </tr>
 </table>
 <div style='text-align:center;'>
-Table 2:  The modalities currently admitted in BIDS.
+Table 2:  The modalities currently admitted in <a href="https://docs.google.com/document/d/1HFUkAEE-pB-angVcYe6pf_-fVf4sCpOHKesUvfb8Grc/edit#">BIDS</a>.
 </div>

 <a id='seq'></a>
 ## 2.3.2.
 Label sequence_label for MRI

 MR structural data can be acquired with different parameter values.
-To represent said data, the Extension Proposal BIDS 1 ([BEP001](https://docs.google.com/document/d/1QwfHyBzOyFWOLO4u_kkojLpUhW0-4_M7Ubafu9Gf4Gg/edit#)) is used: Structural acquisitions that include multiple contrasts (multiple echo, investment angle, investment time), in this document you can find the keywords and the syntax used.
+To represent said data, the Extension Proposal BIDS 1 ( [BEP001](https://docs.google.com/document/d/1QwfHyBzOyFWOLO4u_kkojLpUhW0-4_M7Ubafu9Gf4Gg/edit#) ) is used: Structural acquisitions that include multiple contrasts (multiple echo, investment angle, investment time), in this document you can find the keywords and the syntax used.

-Next, Possible sequences of labels describing the sequences used in obtaining images included in BEP001:
+Next, Possible sequences of labels describing the sequences used in obtaining images included in [BEP001](https://docs.google.com/document/d/1QwfHyBzOyFWOLO4u_kkojLpUhW0-4_M7Ubafu9Gf4Gg/edit#):

 <table class="tg">